 You will also be asked whether you want to be placed in the State of Ohio construction contractor/subcontractor database, making you eligible to bid or work on state construction projects.

 We provide the Drug-Free Safety Program Directory Listing of vendors to assist employers that have, or are implementing, a drug-free program.
-If you are a vendor who wishes to apply for the directory or update your information on the directory, please use the Application for the Drug-Free Safety Program Vendor Directory (DFSP-6) and your supporting documentation to BWCDFSPVendor@bwc.state.oh.us.
+If you are a vendor who wishes to apply for the directory or update your information on the directory, please submit the Application for the Drug-Free Safety Program Vendor Directory (DFSP-6) and your supporting documentation to BWCDFSPVendor@bwc.state.oh.us.
 Vendors are required to be licensed/certified professionals with a concentration in drug and alcohol.
 Supporting documentation could be a copy of a license/certification, license number, name of professional used in the Ohio e-Licensure look-up, etc.

 The DFSP at a glance page provides details about program levels, participation requirements, and deadlines.
 There you can also finds links to resources, forms, and annual reporting.
 Use the at a glance page as a guide for completing program requirements.
 Use the Drug-Free Safety Program progress look-up to see your progress toward completing activities.